Juuuuls/Emtech_Finals/Read_Me.md

 <h3 align="center">Visualizing Quantum Superposition and Entanglement Using Qiskit</h3>

   <p align="center">
-    This project presents a Quantum Circuit Simulator developed using Python and Qiskit.
-The simulator enables users to create and manipulate quantum circuits, apply quantum gates, and visualize the results through a graphical interface.
-It also includes a noise simulation feature to demonstrate the impact of imperfections on quantum operations.
-The tool provides an interactive platform for exploring quantum computing concepts and is designed to help users better understand quantum circuits and their behaviors.
+   This project is a Quantum Circuit Simulator using Python and Qiskit, enabling circuit creation, manipulation, and noise simulation for learning quantum computing.

   </p>
 </div>